-In hurricane-prone regions, windows, curtain walls, sliding doors, and commercial doors including roll-up, sectional doors, and entrance doors must be pressure rated for pressures associated with the ASCE 7 design wind speed and exposure category "C" or "D" to match the walls below.
-All openings located within 30 ft of grade shall be impact rated or protected with an impact-rated protection system that, at a minimum, meets ASTM E1886 cyclic pressure and E1996 large missile impact requirements.
+In hurricane-prone regions, windows, curtain walls, and sliding doors must be pressure rated for pressures associated with the ASCE 7 design wind speed and exposure category "C" or "D" to match the walls below.

+All openings located within 30 ft of grade shall be impact rated, at a minimum, meeting ASTM E1886 cyclic pressure and E1996 large missile impact requirements.